It's easy to feel anxious, overwhelmed and frustrated if you're asked to create elearning activities and teach remotely because of a school closure.

 We've got you covered.

-Here are 50 elearning activities, templates and tutorials you can use tomorrow:
+Here are over 100 remote learning activities, templates and tutorials you can use tomorrow:

 Graphic organizers give students a process they can follow while they think.
 By providing constraints, graphic organizers keep students focused but still allow for freedom to brainstorm, think and apply concepts.